-If you provide single-use products that will be consumed off site and they are likely to be contaminated with food (e.g. take-away items) bagasse is a good alternative to plastic clamshells and polystyrene as they break down in a matter of weeks.
+If you provide single-use products that will be consumed off site and they are likely to be contaminated with food (e.g. take-away items) bagasse is a good alternative to plastic clamshells and polystyrene, this is because bagasse breaks down in a matter of weeks in a compost heap.

 If it is not clear via a supplier’s website, ask them if their products and packaging meet recognised standards for home